 Getting a higher education can be difficult without financial assistance, especially for students with disabilities.
-The D Center has compiled a list to help you find ways to fund your education.
+The D Center has compiled a list to help you find ways to fund your education; many scholarships are annual.
 Remember, the only way to guarantee that you won’t get a scholarship is if you don’t apply!
 So, apply, apply, and apply.

 Students with Disabilities